kube-rs/website/docs/controllers/optimization.md

 !!! note "Field Selector Limitations"

-    Due to [field-selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/) limitations, you cannot filter on arbitrary fields, nor can you do set complements (forcing explicit enumeration).
+    Due to [field-selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/field-selectors/) limitations, you cannot filter on arbitrary fields, nor can you do set operations, forcing explicit negative enumeration as one of the few helpful tricks.

-If you find that field-selectors are too constrictive for your set of objects, the problem can generally be solved using by [explicitly labelling](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) the objects you care about and use label selectors instead:
+A more general solution involves [explicitly labelling](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) the objects you care about, and using the much more expressive [label selectors](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#api) instead:

 ```rust
 let cfg = Config::default().labels("environment in (production, qa)");